 As a shared responsibility, parents, teachers and school students all play a vital role in remaining safe around schools.
 To help encourage the road safety message, the NSW Government has complied useful Road Safety Education Programs which can be delivered in the classroom or at home.
 Click on the below links to see how you can help educate your child at home to ensure that they remain safe.

-Speed Radar Displays are used across the City of Canada Bay at various locations.
+The City of Canada Bay has temporary speed radar displays at various locations across the Council area.
 This interactive technology alerts motorists to their speed of travel and provides visual cues through LED displays to encourage safe driver behaviour (a smiley face) or remind motorists to slow down (a sad face).

 These displays are installed for varying durations with many regularly moved between a number of identified locations to maximise their effectiveness at reducing vehicle speeds in the area.